 - Chapter 3 describes OMG IDL syntax and semantics.
-See Section A.1.1 [CORBA IDL-to-Ada mapping], page 63 for a description of non-implemented features; - Chapter 4 describes the ORB Interface.
-PolyORB partially supports this chapter. - Chapter 5 describes Value Type Semantics.
-PolyORB does not support this chapter. - Chapter 6 describes Abstract Interface Semantics.
-PolyORB does not support this chapter. - Chapter 7 describes Dynamic Invocation Interface (DII) PolyORB supports only the following methods: Create_Request, Invoke and Delete. - Chapter 8 describes Dynamic Skeleton Interface (DSI) PolyORB partially supports this chapter: this interface is fully implemented except for context data. - Chapter 9 describes Dynamic Management of Any Values PolyORB partially supports this chapter: this interface is fully implemented except for object references and value types. - Chapter 10 describes The Interface Repository PolyORB supports this chapter, except for the ExtValueDef interface, and all CORBA CCM related interfaces. - Chapter 11 describes The Portable Object Adapter PolyORB supports this chapter with the following limitations:
+See Section B.1.1 [CORBA IDL-to-Ada mapping], page 71 for a description of non-implemented features; - Chapter 4 describes the ORB Interface. - PolyORB partially supports this chapter. - Chapter 5 describes Value Type Semantics. - PolyORB does not support this chapter. - Chapter 6 describes Abstract Interface Semantics. - PolyORB does not support this chapter. - Chapter 7 describes Dynamic Invocation Interface (DII) - PolyORB supports only the following methods: Create_Request, Invoke and Delete. - Chapter 8 describes Dynamic Skeleton Interface (DSI) - PolyORB partially supports this chapter: this interface is fully implemented except for context data. - Chapter 9 describes Dynamic Management of Any Values - PolyORB partially supports this chapter: this interface is fully implemented except for object references and value types. - Chapter 10 describes The Interface Repository - PolyORB supports this chapter, except for the ExtValueDef interface, and all CORBA CCM related interfaces. - Chapter 11 describes The Portable Object Adapter - PolyORB supports this chapter with the following limitations:

-- PERSISTENT policy is not supported; - USE_SERVANT_MANAGER policy is not supported; - support for SINGLE_THREAD policy is incomplete, reentrant calls may not work; - Wait_For_Completion and Etherealize_Objects are not taken into account in PortableServer.POAManager; - PortableServer.POAManagerFactory API is not implemented.
+- USE_SERVANT_MANAGER policy is partially supported: the ServantLocator object is not implemented; - support for SINGLE_THREAD policy is incomplete, reentrant calls may not work; - Wait_For_Completion and Etherealize_Objects are not taken into account in PortableServer.POAManager; - PortableServer.POAManagerFactory API is not implemented.

-A.1.3 CORBA Interoperability
+B.1.3 CORBA Interoperability